elcicd/el-CICD-docs/README.md

 **Figure 3**
 _The Development Branch with four separate commits and their hash.
 In general, each commit represents a distinct build and a distinct image._

-### Synchronizing the Image and SCM Repostiories
+### Synchronizing the Image and SCM Repositories

 The images built from source reside in an Image Repository, and they are immutable.
 The deployment configuration, describing how the image should be deployed across multiple environments lives in the SCM, and it needs to remain mutable.
 One of the most difficult design problems for the modern, cloud supporting CICD system was settling on a methodology which explicitly acknowledges this reality while providing an easy to understand, standardized, and automated system for supporting [deployment patching](#deployment-patching).

 For the Dev environment and Development Branch, this isn't a problem, since any image built for Dev only needs to match what’s in the Development Branch; i.e. it was reasonable to expect to build a new image every time the deployment configuration changed, because part of the Build-to-Dev pipeline is testing the deployment by deploying directly to Dev.

-The harder problem is when an image is promoted to a downstream environment like QA, Stg, or Prod.
+The harder problem is when an image is promoted to a downstream environment; e.g. QA, Stg, or Prod.
 Where are changes to the deployment for those images kept and tracked?
-Changes in the Development Branch happen faster than any downstream environment, and the further downstream the environment, the slower the changes will happen, so expecting the Development Branch to also hold the deployment for the current image deployed to QA when the Development Branch might be many commits ahead is unreasonable; i.e. expecting the source code to match the image being deployed into a downstream environment would grind development to a halt..
+Changes in the Development Branch happen faster than any downstream environment, and the further downstream the environment, the slower the changes will happen, so expecting the Development Branch to also hold the deployment for the current image deployed to QA when the Development Branch might be many commits ahead is unreasonable; i.e. expecting the source code to match the image being deployed into a downstream environment would grind development to a halt.

-The solution was to create a Deployment Branch.
+The solution was to create the Deployment Branch.

-#### Deployment Branches
+#### Deployment Branch

-The purpose of the Deployment Branches is to support the [_deployment patching_]](#deployment-patching) process directly by creating a branch for each environment the image is deployed to.
+The purpose of the Deployment Branch is to support the [deployment patching](#deployment-patching) process directly by creating a branch for each environment the image is deployed to.
 Each Deployment Branch is where developers can push deployment configuration changes for the image built from the source included in the branch.
 The changes will be applied whenever the image is redeployed to the environment.
 The branches will be named in the following manner:

 **deployment-\<environment>-\<src-commit hash>**

 * **\<environment>:** the environment the image is to be deployed to
 * **\<src-commit-hash>:** the commit hash **_on the Development Branch_** the image was originally built from

-For example, when an image is promoted from Dev to QA with a commit hash of 8d7dh3g on the Development Branch, it Deployment Branch will be created and named:
+For example, when an image is promoted from Dev to QA with a commit hash of 8d7dh3g on the Development Branch, its Deployment Branch will be created and named:

 **deployment-qa-8d7dh3g**

-Only changes that affect the deployment of the image to QA or downstream environments will be acknowledged and used by the CICD system.
+Only changes that affect the deployment of the image to QA or its downstream environments will be acknowledged and used by the CICD system.

 ![Figure 4: Deployment Branch](images/deployment-branch.png)

 **Figure 4**

-_1. Development Branch of project_
+1. _Development Branch of project_

-_2. **deployment-qa-8d7dh3g**_ Deployment Branch with one Deployment Patch committed to it
+1. _**deployment-qa-8d7dh3g**_ Deployment Branch with one Deployment Patch committed to it

 Deployment Branches are only created when an image is promoted into a particular environment.
-Subsequent Deployment Branches are created from the HEAD of the previous Deployment Branch; e.g. referring to Figure 4, for the Stg environment, you'd get a Deployment Branch at source commit hash 9458de3.
+Subsequent Deployment Branches are created from the HEAD of the previous Deployment Branch; e.g. referring to Figure 4, for the Stg environment, you'd get a Deployment Branch at source commit hash 9458de3 (bottom right commit in the above figure).

 **deployment-stg-8d7dh3g**